2016 Kaikōura earthquake: Wellington

-In the city of Wellington, buildings were damaged, several beyond repair.
-Damage to docks briefly halted ferry traffic across Cook Strait; more significantly, container shipping did not resume for over ten months.
-The Wellington City Council was given special powers to require reports from building owners, and there were doubts about application of the rules.
+Buildings were damaged in Wellington, some beyond repair.
+Damage to docks briefly halted ferry traffic across Cook Strait, and container shipping did not resume for over ten months because of damage to the container terminal.
+Wellington City Council was given special powers to require reports from building owners, and there were doubts about application of the rules.
+By February 2017, business insurance claims had passed NZ$900 million (US$641 million).
+The Wellington Region had two thirds (65%) of the total losses, followed by the upper South Island at 25%, Canterbury at 8% and the remaining 2% from elsewhere in the North Island.

 Several buildings were closed temporarily because of doubts about stairwells.
 In Lower Hutt, a cinema complex and part of the carpark in the Queensgate Shopping Centre were deemed unsafe and were demolished.
-At Ava railway station, one of the pedestrian access ramps was damaged and was removed during the weekend of 17 and 18 December, leaving the station without wheelchair access; the ramp was rebuilt and reopened in October 2018.
+At Ava railway station, one of the pedestrian access ramps was damaged and was removed during the weekend of 17 and 18 December, leaving the station without wheelchair access until the ramp was rebuilt and reopened in October 2018.

-A 54-year-old nine-storey office block, the former ICI Building at 61 Molesworth Street, was demolished during December 2016 after fears that it could collapse, and replaced with a new 11-storey office building.
+A 54-year-old nine-storey office block, the former ICI Building at 61 Molesworth Street, was demolished during December 2016 after fears that it could collapse, and was replaced with a new 11-storey office building.
 The damaged Reading Cinema parking building off Courtenay Place was demolished during January 2017.
-Both building failures resulted in part of the adjacent streets (Molesworth Street and Tory Street) being closed off for a period.
+Both building failures resulted in part of adjacent streets (Molesworth Street and Tory Street) being closed off for a period.
 The Courtenay Central Reading Cinema complex closed due to minor damage, reopened in March 2017 then closed again on 5 January 2019 after further assessment.
-As of July 2024 it is still standing but closed.

-By February 2017, business insurance claims had passed NZ$900 million (US$641 million).
-The Wellington Region had two thirds (65%) of the total losses, followed by the upper South Island at 25%, Canterbury at 8% and the remaining 2% from elsewhere in the North Island.

-In 2016 and 2017 it was decided that several other buildings would be demolished, not repaired: the Figaro Block of the Malvina Major Retirement Village in Burma Road, Johnsonville, the eleven year old, seven-storey NZDF headquarters, and Statistics House owned by CentrePort and built in 2005 on the waterfront.
-Several buildings failed because of unsatisfactory design features or collapse of building services in buildings constructed only in the previous decade.
+As of February 2026 it is still standing but closed.
+In 2016 and 2017 it was decided that several other buildings would be demolished, not repaired, including the Figaro Block of the Malvina Major Retirement Village in Burma Road, Johnsonville.

-BNZ Harbour Quays, a large building on Waterloo Quay leased to the BNZ, was badly damaged in the earthquake and in 2018 the building's owner CentrePort announced that it would be demolished.
+Several buildings constructed only in the previous decade failed because of unsatisfactory design features or collapse of building services.
+Amongst these were the eleven year old, seven-storey NZDF headquarters and Statistics House, built in 2005 on the waterfront.
+BNZ Harbour Quays, a large building on Waterloo Quay leased to the BNZ, was badly damaged in the earthquake, and in 2018 the building's owner CentrePort announced that it would be demolished.
 This building was opened in 2009 and demolished during 2019.
 BNZ then sued the Wellington City Council for negligence for granting building consents and issuing code compliance certificates, since concerns about the building's design had been raised by reviewing engineers before construction began.
 The building had previously suffered damage during the 2013 Seddon earthquake.

-Wellington Central Library was not damaged during the Kaikōura earthquake but closed suddenly on 19 March 2019 after engineers reassessed it in light of new understanding about building performance gained from the 2016 quake.
-As of March 2023, the building has been gutted and strengthened and is expected to reopen in 2026.
+Wellington Central Library (opened in 1991) was not damaged during the Kaikōura earthquake but closed suddenly on 19 March 2019 after engineers reassessed it in light of new understanding about building performance gained from the 2016 quake.
+The building was gutted, strengthened and redesigned with an extra floor and reopened in March 2026.